-[00:24:21] Scott Nelson: In terms of the reason passion split.
-One of the things I would add there is that I think Cicero thought that the passions if they get out of hands, then, of course, you know, you can end up in a sort of despotism, which is why you've got to keep them under control.
-And Caesar is another interesting example of that.
-Because there's a lot of people for example, who might look at politics and say well, it's about we want to get power for example, and Caesar is a wonderful example of how one, let's say, can get power.
-Well, in fact it's not.
-Not just because he's killed by people who don't like the fact that he got power, but he actually, his power ends up undermining itself in another way.
-Very late in life when he's dictator when he sole dictator of Rome, Cicero writes a eulogy of Cato, and then Caesar incensed at this, writes an anti-Cato in response.
+[00:23:52] Scott Nelson: In terms of the reason passion split, one of the things I would add there is that I think Cicero thought that the passions, if they get out of hand, then, of course, you can end up in a sort of despotism, which is why you've gotta keep them under control, and Caesar's another interesting example of that, because there's a lot of people, for example, who might look at politics today and say, "Well, it's about we wanna get power," for example, and Caesar's a wonderful example of how one, let's say, can get power.

+[00:24:23] Scott Nelson: Well, in fact, it's not.
+Not just because he's killed by people who don't like the fact that he got power, but his power ends up undermining itself in another way.
+Very late in life, when he's dictator when he's sole dictator of Rome, Cicero wrote a eulogy of Cato, and then Caesar, incensed at this, writes an anti-Cato in response.

-[00:25:15] Scott Nelson: Now Caesar, to Caesar's credit, he chooses to actually to respond with words and then not with sword, even though he very well could have responded with violence instead.
-But the effect of the anti-Cato was really just to remind the populace of just how virtuous, or persistent, or awesome a character Cato the Younger was.
-And isn't that such a poignant thing?
-Because Caesar fails to achieve, his goal of thrashing Cato kill Cato's name.
-And isn't that poignant?
-Because Caesar, the most powerful man in Rome at the time is powerless against the ghost of Cato, you know. and that speaks, I think very much to also Cicero's philippics, you know, written at the end of his life.
-The immediate effect of Cicero's philippics is that they irritate Marc Anthony, and it ends up with Cicero's head and hands chopped off and nailed to the rostrum.
+[00:24:46] Scott Nelson: Now, to Caesar's credit, he chooses actually to respond with words and not with sword, even though he very well could have responded with violence instead.
+But the effect of the anti-Cato was really just to remind the populace of just how virtuous or persistent or awesome the character Cato the younger was.
+And, isn't that such a poignant thing?
+'Cause

+Caesar fails to achieve his goal of trashing Cato's name.
+Isn't that poignant?
+Because Caesar, the most powerful man in Rome at the time, is powerless against the ghost of Cato.

+[00:25:22] Scott Nelson: That speaks, I think, very much to also, Cicero's Philippics written at the end of his life.
+The immediate effect of Cicero's Philippics is that they irritate Mark Antony, and it ends up with Cicero's head and hands chopped off and nailed to the rostrum.

-[00:26:06] Scott Nelson: But the long-term effect of such a noble and at times, very humorous work as the philippics is that is it makes such an eloquent case for liberty against tyranny.
-So I think though what I was going to say, though, in terms of reason and passion is that even a guy as awesome as, and as full of greatness of Caesar, because he cannot control his lust for power, he's undone by that and he ends up bested by a ghost effectively.
-Cicero, by contrast would say, "Well, if you are attaching your happiness to, let's say the acquisition of wealth, or popular acclaim, or power for that matter, then you are attaching your happiness to something that is inherently fickle, volatile and dependent on other people, because all of those things are dependent on other people and on circumstances.
-The only thing over which you have perfect control is your own individual virtue, your own inner virtue.
+[00:25:36] Scott Nelson: But the long term effect of such a noble and at times very humorous work, as the Philippics, is that he makes such an eloquent case for liberty against tyranny.

+[00:25:49] Scott Nelson: So, I think what I was going to say, though, in terms of reason and passion is that even a guy as awesome and as and as full of greatness as Caesar, because he cannot control his lust for power, he's undone by that, and he ends up bested by a ghost, effectively.

+[00:26:06] Scott Nelson: Cicero, by contrast, would say, "Well, if you're attaching your happiness to, let's say, the acquisition of wealth, or popular acclaim, or power, for that matter, then you're attaching your happiness to something that is inherently fickle, volatile, and dependent on other people."
+Because, all of those things are dependent on other people and on circumstances.

-[00:27:07] Scott Nelson: And if you cultivate that, then you're guaranteed to be happy regardless of what the world throws at you.
-And I think that's effectively the conclusion that he arrives at, at the end of his Tusculan Disputations in book five, that virtue is the key to true happiness.
-And I can't help but feel that this must have been at the back of the minds of the Founding Fathers when they talked about life, liberty and the pursuit of happiness.
+[00:26:29] Scott Nelson: The only thing over which you have perfect control is your own individual virtue, your own inner virtue.
+If you cultivate that, then you're guaranteed to be happy regardless of what the world throws at you.
+I think that's effectively the conclusion that he arrives at the end of his Tusculan Disputations in book five, that virtue is the key to true happiness.
+I can't help but feel that this must have been at the backs of the minds of the founding fathers when they talk about life, liberty, and the pursuit of happiness.